Have this post read to you in a natural voice, so you can do other things:

 Clean Deep Grey: #2e3830

 20B.
 Font Pairings to compliment the color Choices – Futura Bold and Museo Slab

 Futura Bold – is as classic as it is simple.
-Common similar fonts like Gotham Black, Montserrat, or Proxima Nova can allow you a similar but different flavor, but Futura Bold will be useful for a lot of situations – and plays well in this simple red, gray, tan color scheme as uppercase titles.
+Common similar fonts like Gotham Black, Montserrat, or Proxima Nova can allow you a similar but different flavor.
+Still, Futura Bold will be useful for a lot of situations – and plays well in this simple red, gray, tan color scheme as uppercase titles.

 Museo Slab – As both the 100 weight in the blockquote above and the paragraph text (font-weight: 400), Museo Slab provides readability, whether big and small.
 Futura, Museo Slab over these comfortably simple colors feel not necessarily classic, but modern and original.
 The restraint in both color choices and typography leads to a very cohesive feel that leaves the whole website feeling integrated and branded.